julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 for additional features :
 ('S' in SARIMAX is for seasonal):  Seasonal features are a good option if you have seasons within cyclical data or seasons within seasons.
-('X' in SARIMAX is for Exogenous? (my best guess)): Allows for various, additional explanatory variables
+('X' in SARIMAX is for Exogenous): Allows for additional explanatory variables.

+We can a good bit about our model by examining the summary table, most of which aligns with a typical OLS summary output.
+We can see that the AR(1) lagged feauture is considerably stronger than AR(2).
+The sigma2 output in the coefficients table is the estimate of the variance of the error term.

-Lets generate some forecasts.
+Lets use SARIMAX to generate some forecasts.

 ```
 # create model & predict one obs at a time